AnoohyaAlluri/luxury-rental-mls-outreach-pipeline/README.md

 This project shows how raw MLS-style luxury rental listing files can be converted into a structured lead pipeline for high-value property management growth.
 The workflow covers data ingestion, cleaning, standardization, lead segmentation, campaign queue preparation, outreach tracking logic, and analytics-ready reporting.

 This repository is a public-safe reconstruction.
 All sample data is synthetic.
-No confidential company data, real MLS records, agent contact information, property addresses, internal Google Sheets, Gmail messages, Apps Script deployment links, or Westside Property Management files are included.
+No confidential company data, real MLS records, agent contact information, property addresses, internal Google Sheets, Gmail messages, Apps Script deployment links, or private company files are included.
 ---

 ## 🎯 Project Objective